vecma-project/VECMAtk/tutorials/M12/easyvvuq-qcgpj/guide/EasyVVUQ & QCGPJ - Tutorial.md

 where *K* is a constant that describes the system.
 The python script pce_model.py, which is provided as part of the tutorial materials, takes the initial coffee temperature *T<sub>0</sub>*, *K* and *T<sub>env</sub>* and solve the above equation to find *T*.
-The quantity of interest here is *T*, but there are uncertainties to the inputs *K* and *T<sub>env</sub>*.
-The goal here is to obtain the probability distribution of the measured value *T*, given that there are uncertainties to the inputs.
+Since there are uncertainties to the inputs *K* and *T<sub>env</sub>*, the goal is to take the uncertain inputs into consideration when obtaining the probability distribution of the measured value *T*.
 Please note that, from this point forward, all quantities will be mentioned without explicit units.

 We begin the UQ calculations to the model by defining lower and upper threshold values to a uniform distribution for both uncertain inputs: